 La Cuesta Encantada (“The Enchanted Hill”) was informally known as “the ranch,” an almost comical understatement of the house’s size.
 By the time it was finished it contained over 165 rooms and 127 acres of gardens and terraces.
 There were multiple libraries, an exotic zoo, tennis courts, numerous guest cottages, stables where Arabian horses were bred, a wine cellar, a medieval-style banquet hall, an airstrip, an indoor pool, and an outdoor pool.
 The outdoor Neptune Pool was built, then remodeled three times to suit the authentic Roman temple facade Hearst shipped in from Italy.
 No expense was spared to create the magnate’s paradise: a power plant was even constructed nearby to supply electricity to the remote castle.

-Hearst lived in the home, hosting lavish parties throughout its construction until his failing health forced him to relocate in 1947.
-The building ceased then.
+Hearst lived in the home, hosting lavish parties throughout its construction until his failing health forced him to relocate in 1947, at which time construction ceased.
 He died in 1951, and in 1954 the palatial estate was designated a California State Park.
 Little has changed inside the castle since then.
 Descendants of the zebras and rare deer in the private zoo still roam the grounds.
 Today, just as then, people are eager to catch a glimpse of how the world’s most notorious newspaper magnate lived in glamour while the rest of the country suffered the economic devastation of the 1930s.